-PAS may be provided by one worker for up to three CCW recipients who live together and have a common direct service provider (DSP).
-Recipients receiving shared PAS must each be:
+PAS may be provided by one worker for up to three CCW beneficiaries who live together and have a common direct service provider (DSP).
+Beneficiaries receiving shared PAS must each be:

-- Approved to receive CCW;
+- 1. Approved to receive CCW;

-- Share the same residence; and
+- 2. Share the same residence; and

-- Have a common DSP.
+- 3. Have a common DSP.

-Waiver recipients may share PAS staff when agreed to by the recipients and the health and welfare of each can be reasonably assured.
-Shared PAS is to be identified in the approved POC of each recipient.
+Waiver beneficiaries may share PAS staff when agreed to by the beneficiaries, and the health and welfare of each can be reasonably assured.
+Shared PAS is to be identified in the approved POC of each beneficiary.
 Reimbursement rates are adjusted accordingly.
-Due to the requirements of privacy and confidentiality, recipients who choose to share these services must agree to sign a confidentiality consent form to facilitate the coordination of services.
+Due to the requirements of privacy and confidentiality, beneficiaries who choose to share these services must agree to sign a confidentiality consent form to facilitate the coordination of services.

-A.M./ P.M.
+A.M. / P.M.
 Delivery Method

-PAS may be provided through an "a.m./p.m." delivery method.
-This delivery method provides PAS to the recipient at the beginning and/or end of the day.
+PAS may be provided through an "a.m. / p.m." delivery method.
+This delivery method provides PAS to the beneficiary at the beginning and/or end of the day.

 PAS providers must be able to provide both regular and "a.m." and "p.m."
-PAS and cannot refuse to accept a CCW recipient solely due to the type of PAS delivery method that is listed on the POC.
+PAS and cannot refuse to accept a CCW beneficiary solely due to the type of PAS delivery method that is listed on the POC.